Jackass (franchise): Spin-offs and careers after the original series

 One year after Jackass Number Two was released, Steve-O was given a new spin-off entitled Dr. Steve-O, which premiered in 2007 on the USA Network.
-The show followed Steve-O as he acted as a doctor to help men overcome their fears, thus the tagline created by Steve-O, "Turning wussies into men."
+The show followed Steve-O acting as a doctor to help men overcome their fears, thus the tagline created by Steve-O, "Turning wussies into men."
 In every episode, Dr. Steve-O helped three different men, and made them complete three challenges to overcome their fears.

 Two days before Jackass 3D premiered in theaters, Bam Margera and Ryan Dunn starred in a half-hour TV special titled Bam's World Domination.
 In this special, Bam and Dunn, along with pro skateboarder Tim O'Connor, participated in the Tough Guy Competition.
 This special aired on SpikeTV.

 After Jackass Presents: Bad Grandpa was released, Bam Margera created a new spin-off entitled Bam's Bad Ass Game Show, which aired on TBS in 2014.
 Bam hosted this game show, along with co-hosts Brandon Novak, Tim O'Connor, and Seth Meisterman, in which contestants were instructed to perform a series of stunts while competing against each other, in the hopes of winning the grand prize of $10,000.

 Former Jackass and CKY crew member Chris Raab started and hosted his own podcast titled Bathroom Break Podcast.
-The first episode came out on August 18, 2018.
-He has interviewed every original Jackass cast member and every main CKY crew member with the exception of Johnny Knoxville and Brandon DiCamillo.
-The last episode was released on November 5, 2019.
+The first episode was released on August 18, 2018.
+Raab has interviewed every original Jackass cast member and every main CKY crew member, with the exception of Johnny Knoxville and Brandon DiCamillo.
+The final episode of the podcast was released on November 5, 2019.
+The podcast officially returned on July 6, 2026, with professional skateboarder Mike Maldonado as guest.

-Steve-O started his own podcast titled Wild Ride! with Steve-O, which he hosts along with co-hosts Scott Randolph, Paul Brisske, and Vinny Imperati.
-The first episode came out on March 17, 2020, featuring skateboarder Tony Hawk as guest.
-He has since interviewed most Jackass cast members, and other celebrities.
+Steve-O would also start his own podcast entitled Wild Ride! with Steve-O, which he hosts along with co-hosts Scott Randolph, Paul Brisske, and Vinny Imperati.
+The first episode was released on March 17, 2020, featuring skateboarder Tony Hawk as a guest.
+Steve-O has since interviewed most Jackass cast members, as well as many other celebrities.

-Sean "Poopies" McInerney, one of the new cast members of Jackass Forever, also started his own podcast, titled The Shittiest Podcast.
-The first episode was released on April 20, 2022, and featured Johnny Knoxville as guest.
-As of March 2022, Poopies will also have a spin-off TV show titled What Not to Do, which will air on Discovery+.
+After the release of Jackass: Best and Last (2026), new Jackass members Poopies and Zach Holmes will have their own show, titled Sports Hurts.
+The show will feature Poopies and Zach, along with Khyler Vick, and Houston Jones experiencing the most painful moments in sports.
+It will feature guest appearances by multiple athletes including; skateboarder Ryan Sheckler, wrestler and MMA fighter Rampage Jackson, wrestler Kurt Angle, and American football player Cam Newton.
+It is set to release on Amazon Prime Video in October 2026.